-Course experiences focus on real-life applications of architecture, both in lesson content and project work.

-MCTC provides a fun but realistic familiarity for students with the requirements, time commitment, and dedication it takes to pursue a career in architecture.

-Once these courses are completed, students should be able to make a sound and educated decision regarding their future careers in this industry.
+MCTC provides students with a true experience and understanding of the profession.
+Course content focuses on real-life applications of architecture, both in lesson content and project work.
+We provide a fun but realistic familiarity for students with the requirements, time commitment, and dedication it takes to pursue a career in architecture.
+Once these courses are completed, students should be able to make a sound and educated decision in their future careers in this industry.

 - Building Code Writer

-- Civil Engineer
+- Civil Engineering

-- · Full-Building Designer
+- Full-Building Designer

-- · Historical Preservationist
+- Historical Preservation

 - Interior Designer

+- Plumbing & Hydraulics

-- Project Manager
+- Project Management

-- · Structural Engineer
+- Structural Engineering